philwild/infosecdocs/docs/README.md

 The InfoSec App for Splunk should not to be confused with [Enterprise Security](https://www.splunk.com/en_us/software/enterprise-security.html), Splunk's premium security solution.
 Although both solutions are security solutions, the features and capabilities of Enterprise Security are significantly deeper than what is available within the InfoSec app.

 InfoSec app for Splunk is an entry, or starter level security solution powered by the Splunk platform.
 It is designed to address the most common security use cases, including continuous monitoring and security investigations.
-InfoSec app also includes a number of advanced threat detection use cases that can be further expanded using security resources available for Splunk like the [Security Essentials app for Splunk](https://splunkbase.splunk.com/app/3435/).
+The InfoSec app also includes a number of advanced threat detection use cases that can be further expanded using security resources available for Splunk like the [Security Essentials app for Splunk](https://splunkbase.splunk.com/app/3435/) from [Splunkbase](https://splunkbase.splunk.com).
+The Security Essentials app includes hundreds of additional security controls that can be easily integrated into the InfoSec app.
+Splunk's [Machine Learning Toolkit](https://splunkbase.splunk.com/app/2890/) can be used to enable advanced ML based correlation searches within the InfoSec app to detect and alert on threats.

-Splunk Apps provide solutions for many common use cases.
-They provide specialised insight into your data and systems with pre-configured dashboards, reports, data inputs, and saved searches.
-Apps for Splunk are available from [Splunkbase](https://splunkbase.splunk.com/).
 The Splunkbase library has 1000+ apps and add-ons from Splunk, our partners, and our community.
 They can be directly downloaded, installed and configured within your Splunk environment.
+Splunk Apps provide solutions for many common use cases.
+They provide specialised insight into your data and systems with pre-configured dashboards, reports, data inputs, and saved searches which can supplement or be integrated with the InfoSec app.

+Please visit [Splunkbase](https://splunkbase.splunk.com/) to see what is available.

+Cyber Security is a journey, not a destination.
+The InfoSec app configuration steps and integrations with Security Essentials, the Common Information Model, and other Splunk apps and add-ons, are foundational steps towards the adoption of Splunk's Premium security platform, including [Enterprise Security](https://www.splunk.com/en_us/software/enterprise-security.html) and [Phantom](https://www.splunk.com/en_us/software/splunk-security-orchestration-and-automation.html).

 ## Product Goals